LD4P/qa_server/.github/ISSUE_TEMPLATE/new_dataset_request.md

+---
+name: 'Request a New Dataset for QA:'
+about: This issue template is for LD4P2 requests for a new data source to be added to QA.

+---

 _Please only use this issue template for LD4P2 requests for a new data source to be added to QA._

 __For LD4P2 partners and cohorts:__